puppetlabs/puppet-specifications/language/resource-api/README.md

 The `SimpleProvider` takes care of basic logging, and error handling.

 When a `type` has only a single namevar defined, `SimpleProvider` will pass the value of that attribute as `name` to the `create`, `update` and `delete` methods.
 If multiple namevars are defined, `SimpleProvider` will instead pass a hash.
-The hash contains the composite name of `title`, and all the namevars and their values, for example:
+The hash contains all the namevars and their values, for example:

 ```
 {
-  title: 'foo/bar',
   name: 'bar',
   group: 'foo',
 }